FilledStacks/testsweets/packages/testsweets/README.md

   testsweets: [latest_version]
 ```

+### Optionally
-and optionally if you want to add general keys to check for when a certain widget is visible like a dialog or a button
+If you want to add general keys to check for when a certain widget is visible like a dialog or a button
 you have to add the testsweets_generator package too

 ```